-Social Science Support Courses (12 cr)
+Core Social Science Support Courses (9 cr)

 State standards for history teaching certification require the study of a second social science beyond the introductory level.
-Choose one of the four social science disciplines listed below and complete the specified coursework.
-Courses used to satisfy the General Education Requirements may help meet these ESPB requirements.
+Choose one of the three social science disciplines listed below and complete the specified coursework.
+Your choice should coincide with your second Social Science General Education course.
+Note that the student will ultimately take 12 credits in a second social science area (one General Education plus three of the courses listed in the specified area below.)